SailorMax/anti-dpi-proxy/README.md

 ### If it doesn't work:
-1. try to uncomment "http-proxy" block in `docker-compose.yml` and switch "SOCK"-string to "PROXY"-string in PAC-file
+1. try to uncomment "sock5-proxy" block in `docker-compose.yml` and switch "PROXY"-string to "SOCKS"-string in PAC-file
 2. try to find better arguments for "Bypass DPI".
-Details in `readme.txt` of https://github.com/hufrea/byedpi
+Details: https://github.com/hufrea/byedpi/blob/main/readme.txt